mcleod-ideafix/modplay/README.md

 - Output is 8 bit mono, to be able to use a Sound Blaster 2.0 card as a minimum.

 ## Use
-- modplay nameofyourfavouritemod[.MOD]
+- modplay nameofyourfavouritemod[.MOD] (Windows executable)
+- mplay nameofyourfavouritemod[.MOD] (DOS executable.
+Be sure that CWSTUB.EXE is available as well)
-- The slowest system I have tested this in is a 80386DX-33 based PC with Sound Blaster Pro 2.
+- The slowest system I have tested this in is a 80386DX-33 based PC with MS-DOS 6.22 and Sound Blaster Pro 2.